Confidenceman02/elm-select/README.md

                             -- handle input blur

                         Just (MenuToggle MenuClose) ->
-                            -- menu dropdown indicator has been toggled and menu will close as a result
+                            -- menu has been toggled and menu will close as a result

                         Just (MenuToggle MenuOpen) ->
-                            -- menu dropdown indicator has been toggled and menu will open as a result
+                            -- menu  has been toggled and menu will open as a result

                         Nothing ->
                             model